ryanarnouk/runtime-vm/README.md

 # Further

-While an unoriginal name, RVM serves a second purpose as a play on Research in Motion's acronym (RIM) - fitting since this project was also developed in Canada :)
+While a not so creative name, RVM serves a second purpose as a play on Research in Motion's acronym (RIM) - fitting since this project was also developed in Canada :)